aaronland/fingerprint/README.md

 * This has been tests on desktop Firefox and Safari and iOS.
 * Offline support (service workers) for the demo application is not enabled at this time (see comments below).

+## Install

+Copy the `www/index.html.example` file to `www/index.html` and adjust as necessary, then open in a web browser.

+The reason for this extra step is that offline support is configured via the `data-offline-scope` property of the `body` element in the index file.
+By default this is empty which signals that offline support is disabled.
+Rather than assume everyone will have the same "scope" (the URI path under which the offline application is configured) it is left as a deliberate step for each user to configure.

+Consult the [Offline support](https://github.com/aaronland/fingerprint#offline-support) section for a longer discussion about how offline support works (and sometimes doesn't work).

 ## Features

 ### Import and Export